TechRadar Verdict

 Despite the lower price tag, you still get the digital display with the graphical representation of particle size and number displayed, along with the remaining runtime on each power mode.
 The suction level selection button is elongated, though, as compared to the silver circle on the V11 and V15 models.

 The Laser Slim Fluffy that’s the headline act of the V15 has made its way into the V12 box as well.
-In both cases, we found that the casters used on the Laser Slim Fluffy tool aren’t great when trying to move the handstick at an angle or backwards, making the High Torque cleaning head our favorite attachment for general use.
+In both cases, I found that the casters used on the Laser Slim Fluffy tool aren’t great when trying to move the vacuum at an angle or backwards.
+As a result, the High Torque cleaning head (called the Motorbar cleaner head in some territories) was my favorite attachment for general use.

-There’s no denying the V15 Detect is the most powerful Dyson handstick yet, but if you happen to live in a home with mostly hard floors and you’re lusting after the Laser Slim Fluffy cleaning head, you won’t regret getting the V12 Detect Slim.
+While it's less powerful than the V15 Detect, if you happen to live in a home with mostly hard floors and you’re lusting after the Laser Slim Fluffy cleaning head, you won’t regret getting the V12 Detect Slim.
 When it comes to suction power, even the lowest setting – called Eco – is more than enough for general cleaning.
-There are two more higher power settings available, but you will be eating into the limited 60-minute battery life, especially when using the motorized cleaning heads.
+There are two more higher power settings available, but you will be eating into the 60-minute battery life, especially when using the motorized cleaning heads.

-During our testing we found that the Eco mode did a good job on carpets, although if it’s a particularly ‘hairy’ task, it takes a few back-and-fro movements to get it all off.
-On hard floors, though, no job is too hard as both the Laser Slim Fluffy or the High Torque attachments suck up anything in their path easily enough on the lowest suction mode.
+During my testing I found that the Eco mode did a good job on carpets, although if it’s a particularly ‘hairy’ task, it takes a few back-and-fro movements to get it all off (I wouldn't rate this amongst the best vacuums for pet hair).
+On hard floors, though, it's an excellent cleaner, working impeccably with both of the supplied floorheads, even on the lowest suction mode.

 Be careful when using the Hair Screw Tool though.
 While it’s absolutely brilliant at sucking up hair and fur without tangling anywhere, it does also gobble up slim charging cables with ease.
 It’s best used on furniture or pet beds, but you can (theoretically) also use it on a floor.
 However, as with the V15 Detect, the attachment’s small footprint means it will take a long time to go over every inch of the floor space.

-And because of the slightly unwieldy nature of the Laser Slim Fluffy casters, we found ourselves using the High Torque cleaning head the most, on both carpets and hard floors.
+And because of the slightly unwieldy nature of the Laser Slim Fluffy casters, I found myself using the High Torque cleaning head the most, on both carpets and hard floors.

 - Up to 60 minutes